sparkfun/SparkFun_RTK_EVK/docs/introduction.md

 </div>

 !!! note "AC Not Required!"
     The Orbit enclosure comes with a built-in power outlet, but you don't actually need it!
-The EVK can be powered by Power-over-Ethernet (PoE), meaning all you really need to run up to the roof is a standard 8-core CAT-6 Ethernet cable.
+The RTK EVK can be powered by Power-over-Ethernet (PoE), meaning all you really need to run up to the roof is a standard 8-core CAT-6 Ethernet cable.
 Choose a PoE Ethernet Switch that meets your needs.
 We have had good experiences with the [TP-Link TL-SG1005P](https://www.tp-link.com/us/business-networking/poe-switch/tl-sg1005p/) - available from many retailers including [Amazon](https://www.amazon.com/TP-Link-Compliant-Shielded-Optimization-TL-SG1005P/dp/B076HZFY3F).